 Her composition 'Adahas: Of Wings Of Roots' is also featured in the more recent Naxos Records (Grand Piano) release titled 'THE KEY COLLECTION: THREE CENTURIES OF RARE KEYBOARD GEMS' released in 2017.

 Tanya Ekanayaka’s second solo album of her own works for solo piano performed and produced by her, titled ‘ TWELVE PIANO PRISMS’ was released worldwide by Naxos Records (Grand Piano) in September 2018.
-Comprising twelve independent yet also interconnected works which evolved in 2016 and 2017, the album extends the concept introduced by Tanya Ekanayaka in her debut album while also exploring a new concept.
+Comprising twelve independent yet also interconnected works which evolved in 2016 and 2017, this album extends the concept introduced by Tanya Ekanayaka's in her debut album by incorporating adaptations of indigenous and traditional melodies of countries around the world while also presenting a new concept.

 Tanya Ekanayaka began studying the piano when she was just five years old.
 She made her debut public recital appearance at the age of twelve, performed her first concerto (Mozart's Piano Concerto K.488), at sixteen with the SOSL (Symphony Orchestra of Sri Lanka), as joint winner and youngest competitor of the SOSL biennial concerto competition and has since performed in renowned international concert venues in Asia, Europe and the United States